andeggs/Blog/_posts/2013-11-01-design-variation.md

 Snow Fall and Firestorm are meant to be immersive experiences.
 Regardless of whether their goal is wholly achieved, they do show the power of considering design in tandem with content.

-What's interesting is actually not whether their particular mix of longform text, full-screen imagery and HD video is exactly right but instead whether they show that web content as a whole is too uniform.
+What's interesting is actually not whether their particular mix of longform text, full-screen imagery and HD video is exactly right but instead how they highlight that web content as a whole is too uniform.

 On most websites, whether newspapers or otherwise, pages carry the same basic design styles such as page furniture, fonts and basic layouts.
 This suits brand owners - who want recognisability and trust, information architects - who want navigability through the site and developers - who want content consistency.